TigerFusion/SDF-Planets/README.md

 # Planet Physics with SDFs Version 1.0.0 3b4
-This project uses JavaScript and WebGL to create signed distance fields as planets.
-They are inspired by Super Mario Galaxy and Planetary Annihilation.
-In this demo there are three SDF planets (a plane, sphere, and box) and there are plenty more you could try.
-Also you can combine planets with the Union, Subtract, and Intersect functions.
-All that is needed to move around a planet is gravity and a normal vector pointing away from the planet’s surface.
+This project uses JavaScript and WebGL to create signed distance field planets.
+This code is inspired by Super Mario Galaxy and Planetary Annihilation.
+There are three SDF planets I created (a plane, sphere, and box) but there are plenty more you could try.
+Also try combining planets with the Union, Subtract, and Intersect functions.
+All that is needed to create a working planet is gravity and normal vectors pointing away from the shape’s surface.

 Keyboard Controls